kichkasch/BlockYoutubeInPfsenseDNS/README.md

 an API key as documented on that page (https://pfrest.org/AUTHENTICATION_AND_AUTHORIZATION/#api-key-authentication)
 - You need to provide your details (IP of pfsense and API key) in the .env file

+### Actual Installation

+Tbd

+### Additional instructions

+For making this work, you have to make sure, that the pfsense firewall is used as DNS resolver (by your smart tv and maybe other relevant devices).
+Make sure, that

+1) Your DHCP server includes the IP of the firewall as DNS resolever, and
+2) (if paranoid) block outgoing traffic to other DNS servers (PORT 53 TCP /UDP) on your firewall.

 ## Technologies

 - Python